Danny Whitehead: Macclesfield Town

 On 31 July 2015, Whitehead signed a one-year deal with National League club Macclesfield Town after a successful trial period.
 He scored his first goal for the club on 29 August, the opening goal of a 2–1 defeat to Chester, latching on to a cross from Danny Rowe to smash a shot from the edge of the area into the bottom right corner of the net.
-Paul Turnbull picked up an injury early the next month, which gave Whitehead establish himself in the first team with a run of 18 successive starts.
+Paul Turnbull picked up an injury early the next month, which gave Whitehead establish himself in the first-team with a run of 18 successive starts.

 Wigan Athletic

 On 8 January 2016, Whitehead signed a two-and-a-half-year-deal with League One side Wigan Athletic for an undisclosed fee; "Latics" boss Gary Caldwell cited the player's potential, saying "every club is on the lookout for fresh talent".
-He was immediately loaned back to Macclesfield for the remainder of the 2015–16 season and scored seven goals from 41 appearances as Macclesfield posted a tenth place finish in the National League.
+He was immediately loaned back to Macclesfield for the remainder of the 2015–16 season and scored seven goals from 41 appearances as Macclesfield posted a tenth-place finish in the National League.

 On 22 July 2016, he joined League Two club Cheltenham Town on a season-long loan after manager Gary Johnson saw him as a player who "will fit our game perfectly".
 He started the "Robins" opening game of the 2016–17 season, a 1–1 draw with Leyton Orient at Whaddon Road.
-However he was dropped to the bench at the end of the month and his loan spell was terminated on 1 January after he went nearly two months without playing a game.
+However, he was dropped to the bench at the end of the month.
+His loan spell was terminated on 1 January after he went nearly two months without playing a game.

-Return to Macclesfield
+Return to Macclesfield Town

 On 20 January 2017, he rejoined former side Macclesfield Town on loan until the end of the 2016–17 season.
 He played ten games for Macclesfield, scoring two goals, including the only goal of the third round FA Trophy game with Forest Green Rovers.
 Macclesfield went on to reach the 2017 FA Trophy final, though Whitehead was an unused substitute at Wembley Stadium as his teammates were beaten 3–2 by York City.

-On 14 September 2017, his contract at Wigan was mutually terminated and he rejoined Macclesfield Town on a contract until the end of the 2017–18 season.
+On 14 September 2017, his contract at Wigan was mutually terminated, and he rejoined Macclesfield Town on a contract until the end of the 2017–18 season.
 He scored seven goals in 38 games, helping Macclesfield to win promotion back into the Football League as champions of the National League.
 He was offered a new contract in the summer.